Liweifei/citylist/README.md

 # citylist
-This is a simple city list plugin
+This is a simple city list plugin from WeifeiLi